magiccodingman/Magic.IndexedDb/README.md

 [] Superior & easy version handling and table altering.
 Current form handles changes easily but it'd take some work to do serious data migrations.
 I want data migrations to be built in c#, translated to clients, and automatically handled with extreme ease.
 I have some really interesting protocals I've brainstormed and would like to experiment with.

+[] Deferred execution of table joins.
+I want c# join abilities to properly join tables together.

+[] Superior reflections.
+The current version of reflections is fine, but I've not spent much time optimizing.
+I need to convert more into hash sets, dictionaries, and more.
+This wrapper is meant to be a very expandable version that will engulf indexedDb with a great deal of capabilities.
+Fine tuning and perfecting the protocal I'm working on will allow some very cool features in the future.

+[] **Long Term** - NET 8 provides AOT features that I think could be extremely abusive in a good way for this project.
+I believe with future NET 8 possibilites and AOT, I can move IndexedDB into being a multi thread monster and various other performance improvements.
+Obviously I'd make this optional.
+But I believe there's some very interesting possibilities I'd like to experiment with in the future.

 ## Table of Contents

 - [Installation](#installation)